Six Suite in Six Weeks

 How should I prepare?

-We’ve provided listening selections for each session below for you to enjoy, but you don’t need to study up: just come prepared for an hour of musical fun.
+There are numerous recordings available if you wish to listen in advance, but you don’t need to study up: just come prepared for an hour of musical fun.
+Scores are provided below for those who wish to follow along.

 How do I attend?

-Online participants will be part of the conversation, adding questions and comments to the live event.
+You’ll attend online via Zoom, and all participants will be part of the conversation, adding questions and comments to this live event.

 Register for all tickets at Eventbrite using the registration button.
 Once registered, you’ll receive an email with a link to your personal access page.

-A partnership of Amateur Music Network and San Francisco Conservatory of Music Continuing Education
+A partnership of AMN and San Francisco Conservatory of Music Continuing Education

 The Register Now! button will take you to the Eventbrite registration page for this event.